mattrubin/Authenticator/README.md

 ## License

-This project is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is made available under the terms of the [COPYRIGHT](https://opensource.org/licenses/MIT).

 The modern Authenticator grew out of the abandoned source for [Google Authenticator](https://code.google.com/p/google-authenticator/) for iOS.
 The original Google code on which this project was based is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).